2026 World Cup Matches in Mexico City

 • Side stands: best balance between visibility and price.
 Approximate price: €140–190.

-• Central grandstand: more tactical perspective and more sought-after seats.
+• Central grandstand: a more tactical view and the most sought-after seats.
 Approximate price: €180–200.

-• VIP and hospitality areas (opening match and major events): premium seats, exclusive services, and hospitality.
-Approximate price: from around €250 in the stands to over €600 in VIP and hospitality areas, depending on the match.
+• VIP and Hospitality Areas (opening match and major events): premium seats, exclusive services, and hospitality.
+Approximate price: from around €250 in the end zones to over €600 in VIP and Hospitality areas, depending on the match.

-Please note that all these ranges are approximate: they may vary depending on the area of the stadium, the teams playing, the stage of the tournament, and the demand for each match.
-If you want to experience the World Cup in extra comfort, the VIP and Hospitality options offer premium seats and exclusive services.
+Keep in mind that all these price ranges are approximate: they may vary depending on the stadium section, the teams playing, the stage of the tournament, and demand for each match.
+If you want to experience the World Cup with added comfort, the VIP and Hospitality options offer premium seats and exclusive services.

 Which teams will play matches at this venue?

-At the Azteca Stadium, you will see much more than just the opening match.
-During the group stage, two teams from Group A, Mexico and South Africa, and two from Group K, Uzbekistan and Colombia, will play here.
-Not all of them will face each other, but they will share the pitch at one of the most iconic stadiums in world football.
+At Azteca Stadium, you’ll see much more than just the opening match.
+During the group stage, two teams from Group AMexico and South Africa—and two from Group KUzbekistan and Colombia—will play here.
+Not all of them will face each other, but they’ll share the field at one of the most iconic stadiums in world soccer.

 • Mexico